unhjaden/comp698-final/README.md

 ### Creating & Cloning the Github Repo
 1. Create public repository and initialized it with a README file
-2. Open Cmder and cd’d into top-level folder where you want to put your local copy of the repo.
+2. Open Cmder and move into top-level folder where you want to put your local copy of the repo.
    * **cd C:\Users\Jaden\Documents\COMP698**
-   * Go back into Git repo’s main page and click “Clone or Download”
+3. Go back into Git repo’s main page and click “Clone or Download”
 	![img](https://i.imgur.com/31zq88A.png)
-   * Copy URL to clipboard
+4. Copy URL to clipboard
-   * In Cmder, run **git clone https://github.com/unhjaden/comp698-final.git**
+5. In Cmder, run **git clone https://github.com/unhjaden/comp698-final.git**
-3. Protect master branch by clicking Settings > Branches
+6. Protect master branch by clicking Settings > Branches
         * Click master and checked off the following settings:
 	![img](https://i.imgur.com/HTVntgA.png)
         * Click “Save Changes”

 ### Deploying Initial hello-world
 1. Open up source repo
 2. Copy contents of main.go and main_test.go into new files and save them in comp698-final directory
-3. Go back into Cmder and cd into comp698-final folder
+3. Go back into Cmder and move into comp698-final folder
 	* **cd C:\Users\Jaden\Documents\COMP698\comp698-final**
 4. Create a new branch called initial-hello-world by running git branch initial-hello-world
 5. Check out branch for editing by typing **git checkout initial-hello-world**